 Hola a todos.
 I’m sure he’s a nice guy; he seems to be.
 He has a calming voice.
-Maybe that’s part of his appeal with listeners.
-And I used to like him as a radio personality.
+Maybe that’s part of his appeal with listeners and with station management, although Chuy is part of the station management so he’s not likely to be going anywhere no matter how monotonous and on auto-pilot he sounds.
+I used to like him and look forward to him being on as a radio personality.
 But being a new listener to KCSM Radio at that time, I must not have noticed the annoying things about him that I notice now.

-Chuy is absolutely predictable when on the air as if reading from a prepared script and his script is the same every show.
+Chuy is absolutely predictable when on the air as if reading from a prepared script and his script is the same every show, even his tag line “And you heard it hear on KCSM.”
 Reminds me of the late Ray Taliaferro.
 In Ray’s latter years, if you had heard one of Ray’s shows you’d pretty much heard them all, but he suffered from dementia which none of us knew about at the time.

 Chuy plays a group of pieces.
 After the last piece plays, he comes on and tells us “what a beautiful, beautiful piece, just wonderful, wonderful.
 That was by the great [name of artist].”
 Then he tells us about the “cast” that performed the music.
 Actors performed the music?
 Really?
-No, he’s using the wrong word when he uses the word “cast” because musicians are not referred to as a “cast.”
+No, he’s using the wrong word — they all do on KCSM (it is station policy to refer to musicians as a “cast,” rather than what they are, an ensemble? — when he uses the word “cast” because musicians are not referred to as a “cast.”
 The word “cast” has nothing to do with music.
 Look it up.
 A group of musicians is called an ensemble, not a cast.
 Cast is the language of the theatre when listing the actors.
 Then he refers to “the one and only [name of artist].”
 Well if he or she is “the one and only” he/she won’t be confused with anyone else so why even say “the one and only?”
 Has Chuy never thought of that?
 But he says that frequently.
 Then he concludes with “And you heard it hear on KCSM with Jesse Chuy Varela.”
 Does anyone care where they heard something?
 Do they care who played it?
 Why is that important?
-It’s as if Chuy is trying to make it all about himself in addition to the music that he gushes over.
+It’s as if Chuy is trying to make it all about himself in addition to the music that he constantly gushes over, even the worst of music.
+It’s as if he think he needs to be a marketing agent for every jazz artist out there.

 By comparison, on classical music stations, they usually just announce the piece played, give the credits and that’s that.
 The announcers don’t give any opinion of the piece played.
 That’s for the listener to decide.
 The announcers don’t gush and gush over it and tell the audience what a great and beautiful piece it was and who played the CD in the studio, as if anyone cares!